 The highest priority highway project is the ongoing full depth roadway total reconstruction of the east/west Turnpike Mainline and Northeast Extension.
 This work includes the reconstruction of the roadway, the widening of the median, and the replacement of both mainline and overhead bridges.
-To date, approximately 72 miles of total reconstruction has been completed and approximately 14 miles are currently in construction.
+To date, approximately 77 miles of total reconstruction has been completed and approximately 31 miles are currently in construction.
 Reconstruction from Gateway Interchange (Milepost 1.5) to the New Castle/Beaver Falls Interchange (Milepost 10) as well as 5 miles in the Carlisle area (milepost 210-215) was completed in 2009.
-Total reconstruction projects from Irwin Interchange (Milepost 67.0) to New Stanton Interchange (Milepost 75.0) and from Milepost 31 to Milepost 38 are currently under construction.
+Total reconstruction projects from Irwin Interchange (Milepost 67.0) to New Stanton Interchange (Milepost 75.0), from Milepost 31 to Milepost 38, from Milepost 199 to Milepost 202, from Milepost 215 to Milepost 220, and from Milepost A20 to Milepost A30 on the Northeast Extension are currently under construction.
 The Commission currently plans to spend approximately \$1.8 billion on total reconstruction projects and about \$1 billion on various bridge and tunnel projects over the next ten years.
-The Commission plans to reconstruct approximately 10 miles of roadway per year.

-The replacement of the Lehigh River and Pohopoco River Bridges on the Northeast Extension and the replacement of the Allegheny River Bridge are both major bridge projects currently under construction.
-The replacement of the Gettysburg, Lebanon/Lancaster and Harrisburg East Toll Plazas were all completed in 2008.
+The replacement of the Lehigh River and Pohopoco River Bridges on the Northeast Extension is a major bridge project currently under construction.
+The replacement of the Gettysburg, Lebanon/Lancaster and Harrisburg East Toll Plazas was completed in 2008.